The Defense of Pearl Harbor.

 Enterprise was delayed in her return by refueling difficulties, else she would have been

 in port and torpedoed.
-As it was, she was still a hundred ?? miles from Pearl, and as is the practice, had sent her aircraft ahead.
+As it was, she was still 200 miles from Pearl, and as is the practice, had sent her aircraft ahead.
 These planes left their bombs, torpedoes and ammunition aboard ship and were unarmed expecting to undergo shore maintenance.
-They arrived having expended their fuel in time to mingle with attacking Japanese planes. ?? were shot down by Zeros.
+They arrived having expended their fuel in time to mingle with attacking Japanese planes.
+Some were shot down by Zeros.

 Friendly AA was another problem. the thinner nosed Army P-40 can be differentiated from the big air-cooled radial engines of all naval aircraft – theirs and ours.
-About ??
-USN aircraft were downed by friendly fire : [5 total ???] planes when the arrived from Enterprise and #??# those returning that evening from reconnaissance flights seeking the Japanese fleet.
-Others were damaged.
+Several USN aircraft were downed by friendly fire : Two squardrons of scout bombers arrived unarmed from Enterprise during the attack with several damaged.
+Thirteen were sent out again on reconnaissance flights seeking the Japanese fleet with 4 of those returning that evening shot down by anti-aircraft fire.

 More side effects, The Japanese did not attack the city, reports of bombs were actually falling naval 5” AA shells that caused some of the 57 civilian deaths.